mattdesl/three-orbit-controls/README.md

 #### Versioning

 This uses an unusual versioning system to better support ThreeJS's (lack of) versioning.
 The major version of this repo will line up with ThreeJS releases (`69.0.0` => `r69`).
 The minor will be reserved for any new features, and patch for bug fixes and documentation/readme updates.
 In some rare cases, a minor feature may introduce a breaking change; so it's generally safest to use tilde or `--save-exact` for this module.

+## testing

+Git clone, `npm install` and then run `npm start` to spin up a development server.
+Open `localhost:9966` in your browser to see the `test.js` file in action.